-In December 2015, we submitted to the WDEQ the application for permit to mine for Shirley Basin.
+We submitted to the WDEQ the application for permit to mine for Shirley Basin in December 2015.
+Currently, WDEQ is conducting its technical review.
 Preparation of the application for source material license is nearing completion.
+At the same time, we continue to monitor the progress of WDEQ's effort to become an agreement state under its Land Quality Uranium Recovery Program.